-- We do not fix our camps, trek like a large flock of sheep, etc. These are the practices used by companies to save costs at the expense of Nature.
+- Trekkers comparing us with other agencies using the word 'Market Price', as we are not selling potatoes and tomatoes which come at a market price.
+We are into a very niche Service Industry serving life-threatening adventure activities in the mountains which demands a lot of discipline, practice, and knowledge of the sport.
+We do not fix our camps, trek like a large flock of sheep, etc. These are the practices used by companies to save costs at the expense of Mother Nature.
 We manage each of our groups very meticulously and cautiously to make it as low impactful as possible.
 Hence we might not meet your 'Market Price' expectations.

 We filter our trekkers and not everyone is allowed to trek with our team.
 We try to form a team of like-minded, hardcore trekkers having respect for the Himalayas, Local Values, Culture, and Religious Practices and possess a humble attitude towards the locals.